Code of Safe Practice

 All treatment equipment must be placed on the clean field, including trays/dishes, packets of needles, packets of clean cotton wool or cotton buds designed for external use on skin and sterile alcohol swabs.

-You must not place on the clean field any container used for disposal of needles and/or contaminated waste.
+You must not place on the clean field any container used for the disposal of needles and/or contaminated waste.

 You must maintain high levels of hand hygiene